Sufficient Explanations in Databases and their Connections to Database Repairs: Sufficient Explanations via the Core

+In Section \ref{sec:pre}, we described the connection between necessary explanations and DB repairs. \ In this section, we will establish useful connections between sufficient explanations and DB repairs; and will use the repair core for computing sufficient explanations.
+To simplify the presentation, we assume DBs have no exogenous tuples.
+The results in this section can be easily extended to the general case.
+We will expand on this at the end of the section (see Remark~\ref{obs:why-no-exogenous-ok}).

 The number of repairs can be exponential in the size of the $D$ \cite{CQA}.
-Then, computing the core by first computing all repairs may take exponential time.
-The next result will allow us to efficiently compute the $\nit{Core}$. \ignore{in polynomial time in the size of $D$.}
+Then, computing $\core$ by first computing all repairs may take exponential time.
+The next result will allow us to efficiently compute $\core$. \ignore{in polynomial time in the size of $D$.}